Xitee1/PowerBoard/README.md

 ### Important news:<br>
-This plugin is no longer in active development.
-I will no longer implement new features and will not fix bugs.
+This plugin is no longer in active development (but still maintained).
+Currently I won't make new feature, nor fix bugs.
 But everyone is welcome to continue developing the plugin and to make PRs.
-I will update if there are a few PRs so that it's worth updating.
-Sadly so far there were no PRs at all.
-So for now there is no update in sight.
+I really hope that someone contributes, maybe I'll start do something myself again.

 # Developer API
 Click [here](https://github.com/Xitee1/PowerBoard/wiki/Developer-API).